 Forget fine attire and forks for every dish -- “sleeves-up” cuisine is served at places that are really, really casual.
 Jane and Michael Stern of Roadfood.com list their top three casual places to eat.
+If none of these restaurants is in your state, scan the list of everything Jane and Michael have mentioned on The Splendid Table over the years.

 1. Bowen’s Island